-With digital mammography, the magnification, orientation, brightness and contrast of the image may be altered after the exam is completed to help the radiologist more clearly see certain areas.
+The magnification, orientation, brightness and contrast of the image in digital mammography may be altered after the exam is completed to help the radiologist more clearly see certain areas.

 That means more accurate diagnoses and fewer biopsies.
 Digital mammograms are faster – delivering less radiation exposure and giving faster feedback to patients.

 Using sophisticated computer software, CAD works essentially as a second opinion of the radiologist’s interpretation of a woman’s mammogram.
 The software marks even the smallest breast abnormalities on the mammogram image, so the radiologist can take another look and determine if further tests are required.
 The radiologist still makes the final interpretation of the mammogram.

 Tomography (also known as 3D mammography) can be used for all women.
 However, women with dense breast tissue may benefit the most since dense breast tissue tends to overlap and can hide cancer.

 Currently, 3D mammography is performed in combination with 2D mammography with same views, positioning and compression.
 A 3D mammogram is made by computer reconstruction of images obtained while the machine sweeps over the breast in an arc - sometimes in as little as 4 seconds for average size breasts.
 The images are taken at different angles so the computer can turn 2D into 3D.
 The radiologist can view them as moving pictures.

 - Elimination of overlapping, compressed breast tissue improves our ability to find cancer earlier or find cancer that may be missed on 2D mammography alone.

 - Greater accuracy determining size, shape and location of abnormalities.

 - Reduction in the number of call backs for additional mammograms - reduction of stress for women